-The Games Management area is closely related and interlinked with many other areas covered by the HCC Operational Requirements.
-When planning and delivering the Games, it is important that the OCOG considers the Games as a whole, and it is strongly advised to pay specific attention to the requirements for all related areas highlighted in the cross-reference matrix at the beginning of this document.
+The Games Management area is closely related to and interlinked with many other areas covered by the HCC - Operational Requirements.
+When planning and delivering the Games, it is important to consider each area in the wider context of all related requirements highlighted in the cross-reference matrix on page 17 of this document.

-In order to deliver the Games Management requirements in line with the introduction above and in accordance with the HCC Principles, the following shall be implemented by the OCOG within the milestones and other timelines set out in the Games Delivery Plan:
+In order to deliver the Games Management requirements in line with the introduction above and in accordance with the HCC - Principles, the following shall be implemented by the OCOG within the milestones and other timelines set out in the GDP: